RoadieHQ/marketing-site/content/blog/aws-gke-token-exchange/index.md

 ## Combining workload federation and service accounts

-Now that we have the ability to gain an access token using the workload federation, we now need to allow the workload provider to assume the service account role.
+Now that we have the ability to gain an access token using the workload federation, we need to allow the workload provider to assume the service account role.

 ```bash
 $ gcloud iam service-accounts add-iam-policy-binding aws-service-account-demo@example-project.iam.gserviceaccount.com \